appINPP/Prometheus-ARCA/README.md

 batches_production.py
 -
 produces neutrino simulations in batches in separate cores.
-You may choose the amount of workers (n_workers) and the number of simulated events in total (n_events_total) or per worker (n_events_per_worker).
 Simulated events are saved in the output file inside Prometheus in parquet format.
 You should use the supported arguments to control:

 + the number of workers (--workers)
 + the total number of events (--total_events) or the number of events per worker (--events_per_worker).
 Note that if you use total number of events and your number isn't a multiple of the amount of workers, you may end up with slightly fewer simulations than expected.